psycopg/psycopg/docs/basic/params.rst

-If you have a reason to select explicitly the binary format or the text format for a value you can use respectively a ``%b`` placeholder or a ``%t`` placeholder instead. `~Cursor.execute()` will fail if a `~psycopg3.adapt.Dumper` for the right parameter type and format is not available.
+If you have a reason to select explicitly the binary format or the text format for a value you can use respectively a ``%b`` placeholder or a ``%t`` placeholder instead. `~Cursor.execute()` will fail if a `~psycopg.adapt.Dumper` for the right parameter type and format is not available.

 The same two formats, text or binary, are used by PostgreSQL to return data from a query to the client.
 Unlike with parameters, where you can choose the format value-by-value, all the columns returned by a query will have the same format.
-For each of the types returned by the query, a `~psycopg3.adapt.Loader` must be available, otherwise the data will be returned as unparsed `!str` or buffer.
+For each of the types returned by the query, a `~psycopg.adapt.Loader` must be available, otherwise the data will be returned as unparsed `!str` or buffer.

 .. warning::